MCegla-JW/MEN-Stack-CRUD-App---DogSpotting---Project-2/README.md

 # Dog Spotting App

-A full-stack web app that allows users to share, like, and rate their daily dog spots with a community of fellow dog enthusiasts.
+A full-stack app that allows users to share, like, and rate their daily dog spots with a community of fellow dog enthusiasts.

 # Description